-Historical nitrate nitrogen levels for each station are shown in Figures 15a - i.
 Nitrate concentrations at VR803 have dropped in 2007 which corresponds to the updates (2006) and eventual rerouting (2008) of the Empire WWTP.
 Since 2008, both baseflow and runoff sample concentrations have dropped.
 When looking at the historical record, VR24 shows higher nitrate concentrations in previous years.
 Rerouting the Elko New Market WWTP in 2012 may explain the apparent drop in median concentration in the same year.

-Figure 15a.
+Figure 14a.
 Historical nitrate by sample type for VR24.
-The domestic consumption standard (≤10 mg/L) does not apply to 2B streams.

-Figure 15b.
+Figure 14b.
 Historical nitrate by sample type for SC806.
-Blue dashed line indicates the domestic consumption standard of ≤10 mg/L.

-Figure 15c.
+Figure 14c.
 Historical nitrate by sample type for VR804.
-Blue dashed line indicates the domestic consumption standard of ≤10 mg/L.